 Equipment is a large expense on any operation’s balance sheet.
-However, outside the initial cash or financing needed to purchase the machinery, there are quite a few other costs equipment can have to your farm.
-This is why it’s best to plan out machinery purchases well in advance and secure sufficient financing for those purchases to avoid losing money because of financing costs.
+However, outside the initial cash or equipment loans needed to purchase the machinery, there are quite a few other costs equipment can have to your farm.
+This is why it’s best to plan out machinery purchases well in advance and secure sufficient financing or equipment loans for those purchases to avoid losing money because of financing costs.
 This is even more critical as the premium on financial efficiency grows for producers beset by bearish markets for the crops they grow.

 Here are a few things producers should examine when financing equipment: